sciguyryan/oxidation/README.md

-# Oxidation
+Oxidation

-Oxidation - a simple virtual machine written in Rust
+Oxidation - a simple virtual machine written in Rust.